0pens0/tanzu-mcp-server/README.md

 # Copy the template and configure with your credentials
 cp manifest-template.yml manifest.yml
 # Edit manifest.yml with your CF credentials
-cf push cloud-foundry-mcp-server
+cf push tanzu-mcp-server

 # Get the deployed URL
 cf apps
-# Look for your app and copy the URL (e.g., https://cloud-foundry-mcp-server.apps.your-domain.com)
+# Look for your app and copy the URL (e.g., https://tanzu-mcp-server.apps.your-domain.com)
 ```

 ### Local Development